Middle Fork River Expeditions

 What’s Included

-♦ ground transportation by school bus from Stanley to the river put-in point on Day 1
+Ground transportation by school bus from Stanley to the river put-in point on Day 1

-♦ ground transportation by school bus from the river take-out point to Salmon in a school bus Day 6.
+Ground transportation by school bus from the river take-out point to Salmon in a school bus Day 6.

-♦ meals from lunch Day 1 to lunch Day 6.
+All Meals from lunch Day 1 to lunch Day 6.

-♦ all water craft including oar boats, paddle raft and one-man inflatable kayaks
+– All water craft including oar boats, paddle raft and one-man inflatable kayaks

-♦ MFRE mug to use and take home after trip.
+An MFRE mug to use and take home after trip.

 What’s Not Included?